moltin/ruby-sdk/README.md

 Payment gateways can be managed through the SDK.

 ```
-# Get all suported gateways
+# Get all supported gateways
 moltin.gateways.all
 ```